-This Almond Flour Carrot Cake is moist and fluffy while naturally a grain free and gluten free carrot cake recipe.
-Loaded with carrots, nuts, raisins and topped with healthier rich and creamy cream cheese frosting.
+This Almond Flour Carrot Cake is moist and fluffy while naturally grain free and gluten free carrot cake recipe.
+Loaded with carrots, nuts, raisins and topped with healthier cream cheese frosting.

 I’ve really been enjoying cooking various recipes with almond flour.
-Though almond flour is naturally heavier and denser than traditional flour, this gluten free carrot cake is still wonderfully light and fluffy.
+Though almond flour is naturally heavier and denser than traditional flour, this almond flour carrot cake is still wonderfully moist, light and fluffy.

-And the almond flour adds flavor without tasting like almonds.
-When topped with thick and tangy healthy cream cheese frosting, this gluten free carrot cake is to die for.
+Almond flour adds flavor without tasting like almonds.
+When topped with thick and tangy healthy cream cheese frosting, this carrot cake with almond flour is to die for!

-Once baked and frosted, enjoy this crowd pleasing carrot cake for Mother’s Day, Easter, Passover, a healthy birthday cake, or just a treat!
+Once baked and frosted, enjoy this crowd pleasing dessert for Mother’s Day, Easter, Passover or just a treat!

-- Eggs: You’ll need 5 large eggs, separated into yolks and whites
+- Eggs: You’ll need 5 large eggs separated into egg yolks and egg whites.

 - Sweetener: You can use maple syrup or honey.
-Other liquid sweeteners (i.e., rice syrup/ a keto sweetener) will also work, but the flavor will vary.
+Other liquid sweeteners will also work but the flavor will vary.

-- Leavening agents: This gluten free carrot cake relies on baking soda and baking powder to provide lift and texture.
+- Leavening agents: This recipe for almond flour carrot cake relies on baking soda and baking powder to provide lift and texture.

 - Butter: For greasing the cake tin.
 Cooking spray is not enough to prevent sticking.